 Something in all this seemed Not Right to me.
 I felt like I was getting buried, not married, and this shouldn’t how a joyful bride feels.
 I wasn’t eating, I wasn’t sleeping.
 As far back as February my own mother asked me, when I was ranting about such and such situation, “Is this something you’re willing to live with for the next 30 years?”.
 That was the first time I really caught myself and thought about it.
 As her words turned over in my mind, heavy as lead, I was forced to look at her and say, “I don’t know”.
 We were seven months from the wedding then.

 It snowballed.
 Stupid things – refusal to come to my nephew’s birthday party.
 Blowing me off to drink and watch sports with his brothers at the bar instead.
 Shutting down completely when I tried to get him to see that the financial situation as it stood was not sustainable and we needed to do X, Y, and Z so that we wouldn’t go bankrupt right after we signed the marriage contract.
-He would agreed to a plan and then again change his mind almost instantaneously.
+He would agree to a plan and then again change his mind almost instantaneously.

 The final straw was the argument over the budget.
 As it was, with both of us working picking up the tab for his parents and the property was not going to work and there was no way in hell I was going to move in with my in-laws.
 Not when they were capable of looking after themselves and we newlyweds.
 It would have been different had one or both of them been ill and incapacitated, but that was not the case.
 The day before we’d had a plan to sell property, help them find an apartment, get ourselves one with cheaper rent, etc. Then, again, I was accused of insulting them, throwing them out to die, oh, and we won’t think of selling for at least ten years or so.
 I don’t lose my temper often, but I did that night.
 A broken mirror, a broken pair of spectacles, and 125 miles added onto my car.
 A complaint that his parents were worried sick and frightened that I had driven out there in the middle of the night, but he’s my fiancée – shouldn’t I be able to see him whenever I want?
 I’m 30, not 13, thanks.
-(For what it’s worth, I’m five feet tall and weigh just over 110lbs.
+(For what it’s worth, I’m five feet tall and 110lbs.
 A friend once described me as the “least threatening person he’d ever met”.)

 That sealed it, I think.
 I am an adult.
 I needed to be treated like an adult, in an environment of adults.
 I was not going to live with my in-laws any more than I would expect Lenny to be happy about living with my parents.
 I wasn’t going to be lied to, or be expected to obey his parents or siblings because that’s what the women do.
 I’d lost nearly 10lbs and couldn’t remember that last good night’s sleep I’d had.
 On the drive home from his house I had my last good cry over him.
 I hadn’t broken the engagement, not yet, but it was pretty inevitable.
 That was a Thursday night, Palm Sunday weekend.
 Friday morning, the ring came off.
 I adopted a kitten, instead.
 Looking back, good trade.